 - Q1.
 What are the merits of becoming a TA/TF? - A1.
 Other than the compensation, being involved in education as a TA/TF can provide you with teaching and instructional skills.
 It is more effective if you are aware of this point.
 Also, you can list your TA/TF position on your CV as an educational achievement. - Q2.
 How can I become a TF? - A2.
 Graduate schools, centers, etc. will solicit TF candidates, so please submit your application.
 (For details on how to apply, inquire at the office of the relevant graduate school or center.)
 You must have at least 18 hours experience as a TA in order to apply.
 You must also attend a TF training session (mandatory) targeting students who want to become a TF.
-The TF training session is generally held before the start of the spring term, but a training session is also planned before the start of the fall term.
+TF training is held twice a year in March and September before the spring semester and the fall semester start.You will be qualified for working as a TF for 4 years once taking TF training.Students who have already obtained the credits of "大学院授業開発論I / Course Design and Teaching I" are exempt from attending the TF training.
+(Even in that case, you need to apply for the TF training during the period and complete the designated CLE pre-assignment.)